Byrnihat: Pollution

 After the Central Pollution Control Board recorded Byrnihat as the most polluted settlement in India on 25 October 2023, with an Air Quality Index of 302, the Deputy Chief Minister of Meghalaya, Prestone Tynsong, stated that Byrnihat's factories are "well monitored by the MSPCB" and are fewer in number compared to the part of Assam bordering Byrnihat.
-After IQAir's report was released in 2025, the Chief Minister of Meghalaya, Conrad Sangma, challenged IQAir's report by saying that MSPCB found Byrnihat's PM2.5 concentration in 2024 to be 50.1 μg/m³.
+After IQAir's report was released in 2025, the Chief Minister of Meghalaya, Conrad Sangma, challenged IQAir's report by saying that the MSPCB found Byrnihat's PM2.5 concentration in 2024 to be 50.1 μg/m³.
 He also stated that Assam's part of the Byrnihat area may be a major contributor to the pollution, as it has 20 industries with a high pollution potential, while Byrnihat has only 5.
-He also called for a join effort between Assam and Meghalaya on the issue.
+He called for a join effort between Assam and Meghalaya on the issue.
+The chairman of the MSPCB, R. Nainamalai, stated in January 2026 that pollution levels in the Meghalayan part of Byrnihat have dropped to moderate after the shuttering of several red category units.

 In February 2022, factories at the Export Promotion Industrial Park were inspected by local authorities following pollution complaints by locals.
-The Meghalaya State Pollution Control Board (MSPCB) inspected ten industrial units in the town on 3 September 2024, six of which were found to not comply with pollution regulations and were issued closure notices.
+The MSPCB inspected ten industrial units in the town on 3 September 2024, six of which were found to not comply with pollution regulations and were issued closure notices.
 Six other units were shut down for failure to comply with environmental norms after inspections in January 2025, but this did not result in a significant change in air quality.
+As of February 2026, fifteen industrial units have been closed on the Assam side of the Byrnihat area since the town was placed atop pollution rankings.